Sirena allows you to define zones within the hierarchy of your groups. Zones have two functions:

 How Zones Work

 In the following example, there are two zones.
-The global zone, which contains five groups, and an interior zone (in green) which contains groups G3, G4, and G5.
+The global zone, which contains five groups, and an interior zone (in orange) which contains groups G3, G4, and G5.

 How do we Merge Duplicate Leads?

 To avoid duplicate prospects when new leads arrive, Sirena searches the pre-existing prospects in the zone of the lead's Arrival Group.
 This prevents two salespeople from taking the same lead.

 When an Arrival Group belongs to more than one zone, as is the case for the orange groups in the example, the search is limited to the smaller zone.